isomerpages/moe-navalbasesec/pages/Announcements.md

 description: ""
 ---
 # Best Source of Regular Updates: Parents Gateway!
 **We are delighted to enjoy a very high take-up rate by our parents and guardians on MOE's Parents Gateway (PG).
-Regular updates from the school are shared with current Navalites' parents/guardians via PG [accessible here.](https://pg.moe.edu.sg/)**
+Regular updates from the school are shared with current Navalites' parents/guardians via PG, [accessible here.](https://pg.moe.edu.sg/)**

 # Social Media